 |EGO Power+ 480 CFM 3-Speed Turbo 56-Volt Lithium-Ion Cordless Electric Blower||4.5||Very quiet|

-In-Depth Review of the Best Cordless Leaf Blowers
+In-Depth Reviews of the Best Battery Powered Cordless Leaf Blowers

 Here’s why we included these models on our list of the top cordless leaf blowers.